edwardslab-wustl/TE-detective/README.md

 5. Cluster2D:

+	This module is optional.
 Use this module if you want to change the clustering desnity for initial prediction.
 For example, if -drd was set to 10 for discovery step and user want to see predictions with -drd = 5, this module provides result withput running all the time consuming alignment steps of discovery step.
 This module uses intermediate files from discover section and generates new prediction file.

 	-bam  : Input indexed bam file (aligned with bwa -mem).
 	-ref  : File of file name of TE reference fasta file (please refer to example data for file format).
 Please provide file name with absolute path.